 Formed in 1974, the society explores, preserves and shares the community’s history and heritage.
 It holds frequent events, including talks, walking tours and displays.
 It also conducts research, answers queries from the public and publishes historical publications and a quarterly newsletter.
 Visit the Hawthorn Historical Society website.

 Kew Historical Society

 Formed in 1958 to assist in the preparations for Kew’s 100th anniversary in 1960, the society now works with local government and other organisations within Kew to stimulate interest in Kew's history and heritage.
 It publishes information and resources to inform people about Kew’s history, as well as organising events relevant to its heritage.
-Visit the Kew Historical Society website-external site.
+Visit the Kew Historical Society website.

 Surrey Hills Historical Society